andrewevans1/DevOpsFinal/README.md

   - sudo systemctl start jenkins
   - sudo systemctl status jenkins

+2. Add jenkins user to Docker
+  - sudo usermod -a -G docker jenkins

-2. Navigate to the jenkins interface running on EC2
+3. Navigate to the jenkins interface running on EC2
   - http://<your_server_public_DNS>:8080 (note, only http is used)
   - sign in using initial admin password -- sudo cat /var/lib/jenkins/secrets/initialAdminPassword

-3. Install suggested plugins
+4. Install suggested plugins
-4. Install the "Amazon EC2" plugin
+5. Install the "Amazon EC2" plugin
-5. Install the "Build Pipeline" plugin
+6. Install the "Build Pipeline" plugin

 ### Provide AWS Credentials to Jenkins
 1. Sign in to the AWS Management Console and navigate to IAM.